April 2023 at Disney World: Crowd Calendar & Info

 If you’re considering a spring visit, April crowds fluctuate depending upon whether Easter occurs in April.
 Unfortunately for those visiting Walt Disney World in April, Easter falls within this month every year until 2024, meaning that there will be a noticeable spike in crowds during April for the foreseeable future.

-This year, Easter falls on April 17, 2022.
+Easter falls on April 9, 2023.
 You can expect the days before and week after that to be among the busiest times of the year at Walt Disney World.
-Additionally, Spring Break crowds will descend upon Walt Disney World throughout April 2022.
+Additionally, Spring Break crowds will descend upon Walt Disney World throughout April 2023.
 If you’re able to get past that, the parks have long hours with a reasonable slate of entertainment, and some of the best weather of the year…

 The plus side of Easter in April is that you get it as a special event, with a few offerings for the holiday.
 There’s an Easter Bunny (and Mrs. Bunny) meet and greet in Magic Kingdom, plus an Azalea Trail Maids pre-parade before Festival of Fantasy.
 While their costumes are pretty, this is fairly insignificant.
 There are also church services at Disney’s Contemporary Resort on Easter Sunday.